 Madeira competes locally within the Independent School League (ISL) and the Virginia Independent School Athletic Association (VISAA).
-Students are expected to attend all games and practices.
-Practice times are typically Monday, Tuesday, Wednesday, Thursday, and Friday from 2:45-4:15 p.m.
-For the 2014-2015 school year, preseason tryouts for fall sports (Modules 1 & 2) will be open to returning athletes and invited new girls who are interested in being considered for a varsity team.
+Students are expected to attend all games and practices, including weekend events.
+Practice times are typically Monday, Tuesday, Wednesday, Thursday, and Friday from 2:45-4:15 p.m for junior varsity teams and 4:00-6:00 p.m. for varsity teams.
+Preseason tryouts for fall sports will be open to returning athletes and invited new girls who are interested in being considered for a varsity team.
 Junior varsity tryouts for fall sports will take place during the first week of school.
 Tryouts are open to the entire student body during the pre-season for each sport.

 The Athletic Department is on a trimester calendar.
 To meet the graduation requirement, a student must earn at least eight Activity/Athletic credits during the 12 trimesters of her high school career.
 Students may satisfy their Activity/Athletic requirement through participation in fitness classes, dance, riding or aquatic classes or in the interscholastic sport teams program.
 For more on athletics requirements, including information on independent projects that qualify for athletic credits, see the Athletic and Activity Requirements page.